Dennis Potter: Personal life

 Potter married Margaret Amy Morgan (14 August 1933 – 29 May 1994) on 10 January 1959, at the Christ Church parish church in Berry Hill.
-They lived at Ross-on-Wye, Herefordshire, and had three children, Robert, Jane, and Sarah.
+They lived at Ross-on-Wye, Herefordshire, and had three children, including the cricketer and writer Sarah Potter.

 Illness and death

 In 1961, while covering a meeting of the Young Conservatives, Potter was suddenly unable to rise from the press table and his knee felt hot.
-He was taken to a hospital, where his other joints blew up, also, and his skin scalded off his body overnight.
+He was taken to a hospital, where his other major joints became inflamed and swollen, also, and his skin scalded off his body overnight.
 Potter was diagnosed with psoriatic arthropathy.

-On February 14, 1994, Potter experienced more than his usual daily pain.
+On 14 February 1994, Potter experienced more than his usual daily pain.
 He was told he was suffering from incurable pancreas and liver cancer.

 Months before Potter was diagnosed with pancreatic cancer, his wife, Margaret, was diagnosed with breast cancer.
 Despite his own deteriorating condition and punishing work schedule, Potter continued to care for his wife until she died on 29 May 1994.

 Nine days later, on 7 June 1994, Potter died of pancreatic cancer in Ross-on-Wye, Herefordshire, England, at age 59.